What does a warehouse associate do each day?

 The warehouse associate role is perhaps the most important to any warehouse operation.
 These professionals are responsible for moving inventory and orders at every point.
 Without them, and perhaps without you, everything would grind to a halt.

-But it can be hard to understand what that really means.
+But it can be hard to understand what that means.
 So, Red Stag Fulfillment is looking at this pivotal role and is sharing with you why every associate is so essential to what we do.

 What is a warehouse associate?